 Although we missed all basic theoretic knowledge, this study was a nice exercise and revealed some insights, at least for this cross-sectional, convenience sample.
 The logic relationship between satisfaction and self-evaluation has been confirmed, as well as the idea that men rate themselves higher on both satisfaction and self-evaluation scales.
 However, the relationship between stress and satisfaction, and stress and self-evaluation highlighted some surprising findings.
 Stress had a negative, comparable, effect for both men and women regarding self-evaluation, but this effect was only significant for men.
 On the other hand, we found the opposite for the effect of stress on satisfaction, where the, also stronger, negative effect was only significant for women.
 Another insight was that age moderated the negative effect of stress on self-evaluation.
 The effect of stress on self-evaluation stayed negative over the ages, but decreased.
 Thus, when we are young, or get older, there is still a negative, but decreasing, effect of stress, nonetheless this effect isn’t significant anymore.
 A possible reason is that this study lacks confounding variables related to the work-life-environment, as the age range where the effect is significant, overlaps with the age range that most people have a job and other duties.

-If you want to know more the applied analyses, please feel free to contact me, and if your questions are specifically about graphing the modering effects, you can find more information on a prior post about graphing conditional indirect effects.
+If you want to know more the applied analyses, please feel free to contact me, and if your questions are specifically about graphing the modering effects, you can find more information on posts like graphing conditional indirect effects and graphing moderation.

 Kaya, C., Tansey, T., Melekoglu, M., & Cakiroglu, O. (2015).
 Stress and life satisfaction of Turkish college students.
 College Student Journal, 257-261.